 Diversification is an investment strategy where you spread your investments to limit the downside if any of your assets perform poorly.
 A well-diversified portfolio protects your money from market volatility over a long time while maintaining a relatively good return on investment.

-To diversify your investments and minimize risks, ensure that no one of your assets dominates your holdings.
-While holding stocks is part of diversification strategies, keeping a large percentage of your money in a single stock is not a good investment strategy.
+To diversify your investments and minimize risks, ensure that no one asset dominates your holdings.
+While holding stocks is part of diversification strategies, keeping a large percentage of your money in a single stock is not a sound investment strategy.
 For example, holding 40% of your money in Apple stock, 50% in bonds, and 10% in cash is risky.

 This is because the 40% held in Apple stock can weigh down your portfolio if Apple performs poorly in the future.
 The risk of losing that 40% investment is also high if Apple goes out of business.

-A good diversification strategy is to spread your investments across multiple assets, but also diversify within each asset class.
+A good diversification strategy is to spread your investments across multiple assets and diversify within each asset class.
 For example, instead of holding 40% of your funds in a single stock, you can diversify your funds across multiple sectors in the stock market.
 You can have tech stocks, healthcare stocks, utilities, and consumer staples.
 Even if the stock market declines, your risks will be minimized as some sectors might do better during a recession.

-Other assets to hold in your portfolio when diversifying your investments include but are not limited to foreign equities, bonds, cash and cash equivalents, fixed-income assets, and real estate.
+When diversifying your investment portfolio, you can consider foreign equities, bonds, cash and cash equivalents, fixed-income assets, and real estate.

 You might also like: 8 things to do before you start investing